gilcel/seiscomp3/README.md

 ### Install MySQL 5.7 instead of current MySQL 8
-The latest Homebrew version installs MySQL8 by default, which seems to have some upgrade issues with Seiscomp3 InnoDB.
+The latest Homebrew version installs MySQL8 by default, which seems to have some upgrade issues with Seiscomp3 InnoDB (this has been fixed recently)

 We just install MySQL 5.7 instead: